 The King Bedroom and Twin bedroom have doors that open directly into the shower and loo area at the back of the lodge.
 There are no steps: they are on the same level as the bedrooms.

-Our showers are 80cm square with a movable shower head and double inward opening doors.
+Our showers are 80cm square.
 The loo & basin are in a separate cabin opposite the shower.

 There is a floor plan of our lodges on our website that can be accessed via this link.

 All our lodges have an electrical socket that can be used to power medical equipment, charge phones and other devices such as hairdryers.
 It is under our cabin bed.